d00ker/atomitter/README.md

 #atomitter#
-**atomitter** it's just wrapper for Twitter Web Client (aka [twitter.com](https://twitter.com)) based on [Atom Shell](https://github.com/atom/atom-shell)
+**atomitter** is just a wrapper for Twitter Web Client (aka [twitter.com](https://twitter.com)) based on [Atom Shell](https://github.com/atom/atom-shell)

-Why you should use it?
-Because atomitter support all twitter feature right after twitter add it to his own site and it better than just tab in browser!
-It's separate app!
+Why should one use it?
+Because atomitter suppots all twitter features right after twitter ads them to its own site and it's better than just a browser tab!
+It's a separated app!

 ####Pros:####

-- It's open source (and free) forever
+- It's open source (and free)
-- Support all twitter features
+- Supports all twitter features
-- Its better than just tab in browser
+- It's better than just a browser tab!
-- Its even better than official twitter client because we add some features
+- It's even better than the official twitter client because we added some extra features.
 - ...

 ####Cons:####

 - Slower than native apps
 - Can't synchronise clients on different devices
-- Ads 😐 [potentially fixed :-]
+- Ads 😐 [potentially fixable ☺

-To run app you can execute: `$ ./build.sh` (build atomitter using atom shell sources)
+To run the app one can execute `$ ./build.sh` (to build atomitter using atom shell sources)
-Or: Just download [latest](https://github.com/atom/atom-shell/releases/latest) verions of Atom.app and drag-n-drop atomitter folder to it.
+Or: Just download the [latest](https://github.com/atom/atom-shell/releases/latest) version of Atom.app and drag-n-drop atomitter folder to it.

-We'll create full functionaled native app later.
+Later we're going to create fully functional app.

 If you have a question/suggestion/advice or just want to talk you can always write to [@evlogii](https://twitter.com/evlogii) or feel free to create an issue here on github.